TeamMidnightDust/Puddles/README.md

 # Puddles
-Adds Puddles.
-Compatible with any shaderpack!
+Adds puddles.
+Compatible with your favorite shaderpacks & mods!